corda/corda-docs/content/en/docs/cenm/1.3/cenm-cli-tool.md

     `./cenm netmap config set -s 1 -f config/networkmap.conf --zone-token`

-6. Set the Signer Service's external admin address.
+6. Set the Signing Service's external admin address.
 This must be the address that the gateway FARM service uses to communicate with the Identity Manager:

     `./cenm signer config set-admin-address -a=signer:9087`